PhilipSRobinson/mutyh/README.md

 Repository to accompany manuscript Robinson et al. 2021 "Inherited MUTYH mutations cause elevated somatic mutation rates and distinctive mutational signatures in normal human cells".

-This repository contains the source data and code to recreate figures in the manuscript and underage statistical modelling.
+This repository contains the source data and code to recreate figures in the manuscript and undertake statistical modelling.

 DNA sequencing data are deposited in the European Genome-Phenome Archive (EGA) with accession code: EGAD00001007958 and EGAD00001007997.